Long Beach to rename park and community center after two local leaders

 The council unanimously approved the motion to rename the community center at Houghton Park the “Doris Topsy-Elvord Community Center.”

 Topsy-Elvord became the first Black woman to be elected to the Long Beach City Council and served as vice mayor twice in the 90s.
 She was also the first Black person to serve as harbor commissioner.
-On her long list of accomplishments, she also co-founded African American Heritage Society of Long Beach in 1997.
+On her long list of accomplishments, she also co-founded the African American Heritage Society of Long Beach in 1997.

 “I think it’s fitting that this renaming of the community center follows Juneteenth because it’s really important to celebrate the amazing work and legacy of Black women,” Councilmember Suely Saro said.